zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-amazon.md

 [Msdiv 28] (#msdiv28) {#msdiv28 .ref .msdiv} (4-11)

 [APZ 28.1] (#apz28 .1) {#apz28 .1 .ref .apz} "Something Brahman Names Wedagu
-“Brahmina” is the exclusion of Dhamma, since Brahmina is a “Brahmina” NAMI.
+"Brahmina" is the exclusion of Dhamma, since Brahmina is a "Brahmina" NAMI.
 (4-3) (1) Brahmina should be used from where it goes.)
-“Teeth Teeth” goes to the vein.
+"Teeth Teeth" goes to the vein.
 Tharamatha tells the informant.
 (Mahaniddeesa (4-5) 3 (ii) Should be applied.)
 'Maniference' is known.
 Particularly known.
 Figuring out.
 Cintura (Kelles) are not rags, malice Thickness, mucus, dimensional sneaks, vision sneaks, clayey sneaks, Some of the things that are visocious, and that they were originally inscripted.to be born Ayoch says that the fire was burned, and the wisdom was called.

-[APZ 28.2] (#apz28 .2) {#apz28 .2 .ref .apz} "Kama Names”
+[APZ 28.2] (#apz28 .2) {#apz28 .2 .ref .apz} "Kama Names"
 Two sections.
 Object rooms are also cleavage rooms.
 (1 (i) (ii) of the Great Niddice 2 Should be applied.)
 The saws go to the clayshamayo.
 There are two names of Bhavayo.
 Karma Revival is also the rejuvenation.
 'Unicrable (not straight) person Unvisited in the room.
 Unfolded, Constant, Separated Unrestricted Mindfulness also.
-And the same was the same, and this was crossed, and said, “From it” is the monotonous word.
+And the same was the same, and this was crossed, and said, "From it" is the monotonous word.
 Ogya is Carmogary, Bhavogidya, Ditthogy, Avivorie, crossed. is the exceeded, and is the same.
 This is the one that crossed Cropped the carmogaia.
 Bhavogidya crossed, Ditthoghe crossed.
 Heathly decomposition Wasa There is, there is the habituated travel, there is the left end, there is the direction that went, the control